magento/architecture/design-documents/simplified-module-declaration.md

    * generate `magento_components.php` that will register a sorted list of components in `ComponentRegistrar`
    * remove magento built-in module sorting mechanism.
 Rely on list of components being sorted in composer hook

+> NOTE: This change DOES NOT eliminate `app/code`.
+The changes described above should preserve the ability to load modules from `app/code`

 ## Open Questions

 As described by Vinai Kopp, performance of composer dependency resolution impacts developer experience.